suzuryg/face-emo/docs/docs/tutorials/many-modes/index.md

 ![Wink tongue out](wink_tang.png)

+---

-## Applying the Expression Menu to the Avatar
+## Applying the Facial Expression Menu to the Avatar

-Once you've done this, the creation of the expression menu is complete when you execute "Apply to Avatar".
+Once you've done this, the creation of the facial expression menu is complete when you execute "Apply to Avatar".
 Upload the avatar and confirm that it behaves as follows:

 - You can switch expressions in the Expression Menu